spip-remix/docker/README.md

 #### Xdebug

-- Xdebug versions are : 3.0.4 for PHP7.3 and above.
-Xdebug is not yet PHP8.1 compatible.
+- Xdebug versions are : 3.1.0 for PHP7.3 and above.

 #### sqlite3 enabled